Just say “No” to the

 MORE ON #STARTUPLIFE

-As we continue to provide transparent insights about the #startuplife, make sure you follow our next post — we’re going to hit below the belt on the topic of “Coffee meetings to pick your brain.”
+As we continue to provide transparent insights about the #startuplife, we may hit below the belt.
+Let’s start with the topic of “Coffee meetings to pick your brain.”

 Just curious, how many of those do you take each month?